tls-tools-ucl/TLS2trees/README.md

+_**PLEASE NOTE: THIS IS NOW AN ARCHIVE OF THE ORGINAL CODE, DEVELOPMENTS ARE HOSTED AT [https://github.com/tls-tools-ucl/TLS2trees](https://github.com/tls-tools-ucl/TLS2trees)**_

 # `TLS2trees`: point cloud semantic classification and individual tree segmentation

 `TLS2trees` segments individual trees from TLS point clouds.
 This is done using a 3-step process